ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use semaphores instead of fixed thread pools to limit concurrency

 The main purpose of thread pools is to reuse threads between executing multiple tasks.
 When tasks are submitted to a thread pool, they are placed in a task queue from which they are retrieved by worker threads for execution.
-An additional purpose of using thread pools with a _fixed number of worker threads_ can be to limit the concurrency of a particular operation.
+An additional purpose of using thread pools with a _fixed number_ of worker threads can be to limit the concurrency of a particular operation.
 They can be used in a situation when an external resource cannot process more than a predefined number of concurrent requests.

 However, since there is no need to reuse virtual threads, there is no need to use any thread pools for them.
 Instead, it is better to use semaphores with the same number of permits to limit concurrency.
-A semaphore also contains a queue inside itself but not of tasks but of threads blocked on it.
+A semaphore also contains a queue inside itself not of tasks but of threads blocked on it.
 So this replacement is functionally equivalent.

 The following code, which uses a fixed pool of threads to limit concurrency when accessing some shared resource, will not benefit from the use of virtual threads: